HYsxe/ACME/ACME_codes/Readme_ACME_repeat.txt

 	It also contains the average D1, D2 and test results for all alleles (last line).

-    4.Generate binding motifs (using peptides with high binding affinities).
+    4: Generate binding motifs (using peptides with high binding affinities).

 	The output is a dictionary.
 The keys are alleles and their corresponding

-	values are the attenttion matrix A described in section 4.9, Materials and methods.
+	values are the attenttion matrix A described Supplementary Notes Section 1.9.

 	The output file is /results/binder_motif.txt

-    5.Generate binding motifs for non-binders (i.e. using peptides with low binding affinities).
+    5: Generate binding motifs for non-binders (i.e. using peptides with low binding affinities).

 	The output file is /results/non_binder_motif.txt

-    6.Make predictions for alleles with no training data.
+    6: Make predictions for alleles with no training data.

-	See section 2.4 and 4.7 for details.
+	See Section 3.2 for details.
 You can specify the alleles to be tested in ACME_codes/main_leave_one_out.py

 	For example, to test A*02:01, change line 28 to: